rstatsinger/contrast-java-webgoat-docker/README.md

 2. Use [WebGoatLab.pdf](WebGoatLab.pdf) to guide you through some hands-on use cases once you have things set up.

 3. Start planning how to apply DevSecOps to your own applications, processes, and culture, and increase your Security Observability!

+If you have trouble - or if you don't and you just want to discuss the results - please reach out to me at robert.statsinger@contrastsecurity.com.